Pelagicore/softwarecontainer/README.md

 First, creating LXC containers requires root priveleges.
 Second, setting up a network bridge using brctl and ifconfig/iptables typically also does require that.

+# Examples

+For examples see the `examples` directory and the README.md there for more information.

 # Testing